dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 > Figure X: xxxx

-Those 3 IP-addresses are hardcoded into the DNS records declared in YAML and in the Nginx-Controllers deployed by ArgoCD.
+Those 3 IP-addresses are hardcoded into the DNS records declared in manifests and in the Nginx-Controllers deployed by ArgoCD.
 Nginx needs to know which reserved IP-address to use, otherwise, it will just pick one at random.

 _To conclude:_ With GCP and Nginx, you need to reserve IP-addresses beforehand if you want the rest of the system to be fully declared as code.
 If the DNS records were not needed, then the reserved IP-addresses and hardcode IP-addresses were not needed, and _everything_ could be stored as code.